fpvandoorn/lean2/hott/book.md

 | Ch 10 | ¼ | - | - | - | - |   |   |   |   |    |    |    |    |    |    |
 | Ch 11 | - | - | - | - | - | - |   |   |   |    |    |    |    |    |    |

-Theorems and definitions in the library which are not in the book:
+Theorems andDefinitions in the library which are not in the book:

 * A major difference is that in this library we heavily use pathovers [D. Licata, G. Brunerie.
 A Cubical Approach to Synthetic Homotopy Theory].
-This means that we need less theorems about transports, but instead corresponding theorems about pathovers.
+This means that we need lessDefinitions about transports, but instead correspondingDefinitions about pathovers.
 These are in [init.pathover](init/pathover.hlean).
 For higher paths there are [squares](cubical/square.hlean), [squareovers](cubical/squareover.hlean), and the rudiments of [cubes](cubical/cube.hlean) and [cubeovers](cubical/cubeover.hlean).

 * The category theory library is more extensive than what is presented in the book.
 For example, we have [limits](algebra/category/limits/limits.md).